medengessia/design_object_competition/REPORT.md

    There are two external libraries referenced in the project : java.util and org.junit .

-   According to second and third screenshots, there are 16 unused dependencies to the library java.util (10) and the internal packages (6).
+   According to second screenshot, there are 16 unused dependencies to the library java.util (10) and the internal packages (6).

    The use of those libraries tell us about the relevance of their use.
 Each library is called each time with a method that is supposed to be useful once for all instances of the class.
 So, there are no libraries applying the same effect.